wavesplatform/Waves/docker/README.md

 ## Building Docker image
 `./build-with-docker.sh && docker build -t wavesplatform/wavesnode docker` (from the repository root) - builds an image with the current local repository

+**Known issue**: Building with `build-with-docker.sh` on macOS produces tarball with executable permissions set for all the archive contents.

 **You can specify following arguments when building the image:**